 The first consignment of Novy Port oil was despatched to European consumers via the Northern Sea Route in summer 2014, with winter shipments commencing in 2015.

-Sending crude to Northern Europe from Novy Port is an optimum solution in all sorts of ways: it is, geographically, the nearest field to this import-dependent region — which, moreover, specialises in refining light (low-sulphur) oils such as Novy Port oil (which has a lower sulphur content than both Russian Urals blend and Brent crude).
+Sending crude to Northern Europe from Novy Port is an optimum solution in all sorts of ways: it is, geographically, the nearest field to this import-dependent region — which, moreover, specialises in refining light (low-sulphur) oils such as Novy Port oil.

 Crude offloading to tankers is undertaken from the Arctic Gates terminal.
 Due to the shallow waters around the coast, together with constant alluvial currents, siting the terminal onshore proved impossible.
 Ultimately, the choice was made in favour of a single-point mooring, 3.5 kilometres from the shore, where very large crude tankers (VLGTs or «super-tankers») can be loaded safely.

 Based onshore, the terminal connects the automated combined feed-and-fibre-optic-cable system and the crude-delivery pipeline.
 In order to maintain the specific pre-set temperature of the crude, the system comprises two heat-insulated pipelines, through which warmed oil circulates, between shipments.